P1sec/QCSuper/README.md

 Please note that only one client may communicate with the Diag port at the same time.
 This applies to two QCSuper instances, or QCSuper and ModemManager instances.

-If ModemManager is active on your system, QCSuper will attempt to dynamically add an udev rule for preventing it to access the Diag port and restart its daemon, as it's currently the best way to achieve this.
+If ModemManager is active on your system, QCSuper will attempt to dynamically add an udev rule to prevent it to access the Diag port and restart its daemon, as it's currently the best way to achieve this.
 It will suppress this rule when closed.

 ## Related tools using the Diag protocol